 The Rahul Kumar Labelexpo column

-More than 600 exhibitors showcased newly developed technologies at Labelexpo Europe 2019 from 24-27 September at the Brussels Expo.
-My take-away after two days of the show.
+More than 600 exhibitors will be showcasing newly developed technologies at Labelexpo Europe 2019 from 24-27 September at the Brussels Expo.
+I hedge my bets and share some of the frontrunners.

 If you are at the Labelexpo show, and have any information to share with me, please email email@example.com